General election 2024: What happens when an election is called?

 What happens in government once the election is called?

 Government activity is restricted during the campaign, in what is known as the ‘pre-election period’ (previously known as purdah).
 This is to ensure public money is not used to support the campaign of the party in power, and to maintain the impartiality of the civil service.
 Often, these restrictions come into force once parliament has been dissolved, but the pre-election period can begin before this (as in 2017).
-This time, they came into force on 24 May when Parliament was prorogued.
+This time, they came into force on 25 May, the day after Parliament was prorogued.

 What happens to MPs' constituency work?